reflectoring/reflectoring.github.io/_posts/2022-1-03-logical-ops-on-java-collections.md

 }

 ```
 Here we are concatenating two collections in the `addWithFilter` method.
-In addition to the `concat` method we are also applying the `filter` method of the `Stream` class to concatenate only elements greater than `2`.
+In addition to the `concat` method, we are also applying the `filter` method of the `Stream` class to concatenate only elements greater than `2`.

 ## Union of Two Collections (OR)
-The union of two collections A and B is a set containing all elements that are in A or in B or both.
+The union of two collections A and B is a set containing all elements that are in A or B or both.

 We are finding the union of two collections by using the Set type collection of Java which can hold only distinct elements:
 ```java